-Since 1979, El Hogar has been supporting children facing vulnerable situations to improve their lives.
-We enable them to break the cycle of poverty and unemployment by providing them with a home, a nurturing environment, an education and a marketable trade.
+Since 1979, El Hogar has been supporting children from vulnerable situations in Honduras.
+We help these students and their families break the cycle of poverty and unemployment by providing a home, a nurturing environment, an education and a marketable trade.
 We support over 200 students each year in several programs in Honduras which include: